 - Take a snapshot.
 Write a descriptive poem, choosing a simple subject or scene.
 The idea is to write a poem that feels like a picture.

 - Cut and paste.
-Grab some old magazines, pamphlets, and junk mail and cut out the most interesting words and phrases, then tape or paste them together to make a poem.
+Grab some old magazines, pamphlets, and junk mail and cut out the most interesting words and phrases, and then tape or paste them together to make a poem.

 - Get personal.
 Your deepest secrets, innermost desires, regrets, dreams, and fantasies are all excellent sources of inspiration.

 - Write a response poem.
 Choose a poem that you admire or that confounds you — perhaps one that disturbs you or contains some idea that you disagree with.
 Write a poem in response to it.

 - State your positions.
 Write a political poem, a philosophical poem, or explore your ideals through image-rich language.